Sept. 27 column: Microgreens

 • Plants need a minimum of 4 hours of sunlight, although Greg says he leaves his lights on all day long.

-OK, you now know the basics for starting and growing your very own microgreens!
-If you are going to try this, or if you already grow microgreens, I’d love to hear from you.
-Just drop me a note at inthegarden@live.com or leave a comment on this post.
-Thank you.
+OK, now you know the basics for starting and growing your very own microgreens!
+If you’re going to try this, or if you already grow microgreens, I’d love to hear from you.
+Just drop me a note at Susan@SusansintheGarden.com.